 Wendy’s is one of the biggest hamburger fast-food restaurant chains in the world.
 This position indicates the company’s effectiveness in addressing the issues identified in this Five Forces analysis.
 Michael Porter developed the Five Forces analysis model to understand the influences of external factors in the industry environment.
 Thus, Wendy’s Five Forces analysis points to the main strategic issues for the company.
 The Five Forces analysis also reflects the industry environment conditions that affect other firms competing against Wendy’s.
-This Five Forces analysis is useful for managers and investors to evaluate Wendy’s performance and potential, as well as the situation of the global fast food restaurant market.
+This Five Forces analysis is useful for managers and investors to evaluate Wendy’s performance and potential, as well as the situation of the global fast-food restaurant market.

-Wendy’s Five Forces Analysis (Michael Porter’s model) presents the external factors most relevant to the company and its industry.
+This Five Forces analysis of Wendy’s presents the external factors most relevant to the company and its industry.
 Long-term success and the fulfillment of Wendy’s mission statement and vision statement partly depend on the company’s effectiveness in addressing the competitive issues shown in this Five Forces analysis.

 Summary: Wendy’s Five Forces Analysis